mybatis/mybatis-3/src/site/markdown/sqlmap-xml.md

 | 5      | 3    | Peter      | 3    | Maintainers |
 | 6      | 3    | Peter      | 4    | Approvers   |

-If the 5th row here would have somehow appeared below the first row (via some `ORDER BY`), MyBatis would not be able to fully construct the `John` user correctly using constructor collection mapping.

 After this query is run, we would have the following results:

 ```